Sam Kahn: Early days

 Sam came from a family of 9 children being the youngest or second youngest.
 His father died in the 1918 flu pandemic when he was only seven years old.
 His mother Betty had to bring the family on her own; she never remarried.
 They were desperately poor as a result of there being no breadwinner.
 As a result, Sam had to walk 3 miles to school and back every day.
 This made him into a keen walker later on in life.
 Sam went to work at age sixteen in order to help support the family.
 Betty was very possessive and didn't want any of her children to get married, so very few of his siblings did get married.
 Sam's mothers' maiden name was Marx, his father was Joseph Kahn.
-Betty Marx had a musical brother who emigrated to America and whose son supposedly wrote the hit song "All of me" which was covered by Dean Martin and others and became a big hit.
+Betty Marx had a musical brother who emigrated to America and whose son Gerald Marks co-wrote the hit song "All of me" which was covered by Dean Martin and others and became a big hit.

 Sam studied for a bachelor's degree in Greek and Latin at the University of Cape Town.
 He went on to do a law qualification and qualified as a barrister.
-However he lacked the £5 necessary to get the piece of paper which would have enabled him to operate as a barrister despite the fact that two of his brothers were comfortably off.
+However he lacked the £5 necessary to get the piece of paper which would have enabled him to operate as a barrister.
 He decided to practice as a solicitor instead of a barrister because he felt that by doing so he could remain close to the people he was determined to serve.
 Sam worked in the Traffic department of Cape Town City Council (1943 to 1952) and became involved in the analysis of traffic accidents, helping to make the roads of Cape Town safer by applying his skills in town planning.
 Later he practised as a solicitor, often acting in cases where a black person had been unfairly treated as a result of the draconian laws which had been implemented by the ruling Nationalist Party; laws such as the Group Areas Act of 1951.

 Sam Kahn also worked in a legal practice in downtown Cape Town for approximately 20 years, whilst simultaneously pursuing his political career.
 Popular amongst Africans, he defended many as clients in the course of his legal work.
 A member of the Cape Town City Council from 1943 to 1952, he was elected to Parliament by the Africans of the Cape western district in 1949 but was expelled three years later on the grounds that was a Communist.

+He had a relationship (outside of wedlock) with Cissie Gool (known as "The Jewel of District Six") who also served on the Cape Town City Council, prior to his marriage to Pauline Kahn.
+He also fathered a daughter in South Africa with another woman but did not keep any contact with his daughter or provide her with any support.